davistr/employee-tracker/README.md

 ## Description

-This project is designed to be a content management system that allows a particular organization to CRUD employee information.
+This project is designed to be a content management system (CMS) that allows a particular organization to complete CRUD actions and manage their employee database.

 ## Table of Contents